BGRicker/gitallica/README.md

 Other tools give you vanity metrics like stars and forks. **gitallica** digs deeper—into how your codebase evolves, where risks lie, and how your team really works.

+**Intelligent Analysis:** Context-aware metrics that understand your project type (Go, Node.js, Python, Ruby, etc.) and apply appropriate thresholds—no more false positives from standard project structures.

 - **Managers** → Spot architectural rot and churn early.
 - **Tech leads** → See review friction and risk hotspots.
 - **Developers** → Understand fragile areas and onboarding hurdles.

-⚡ *Don’t just play your repo.
+⚡ *Don't just play your repo.
 Rock it—consciously.*